The average shopping cart abandonment rate is 69.57%.

 Whether the customer has left due to website issues or of their own accord, this is when Email Retargeting comes into play.

-This software detects if a user intends to abandon their cart and offers to email their basket for purchase at a later time.
+This software detects if a user intends to abandon their online shopping cart and offers to email their basket for purchase at a later time.
 These emails can also include a discount as an additional incentive to persuade customers to complete their order.

 Basket abandonment emails are used to create urgency.
 The user will be asked whether they want to complete their order and if they don’t buy within the given period, the items in the cart will be lost.